facebookresearch/MetaCLIP/README.md

 ### I already have a (head distributed) dataset:
 CLIP curation can still help as online balancing (Table 6 in the paper).
-We wrap CLIP curation in two key functions: [substring matching](metaclip/substr_matching.py) (recommened to run offline) and [balancing](metaclip/balancing.py) (either offline or online, please check `metaclip.balancing:main`).
+We wrap CLIP curation in two key functions: [substring matching](metaclip/substr_matching.py) (recommended to run offline) and [balancing](metaclip/balancing.py) (either offline or online, please check `metaclip.balancing:main`).

 ```python
 import json